gnespatel1618/magma/README.md

 2. Add utility functions to `lib/` with proper JSDoc documentation
 3. Update types in `types/` if needed
 4. Update this README and GUIDE.md with new features

-## Known Limitations

-- AI features are currently stubbed (placeholders)
-- Mindmap auto-generation is not yet implemented
-- Settings are not persisted to disk
-- Auto-save is temporarily disabled (manual save only)
-- Search functionality is not yet implemented

 ## Contributing